-Brining your turkey is an extra step, but well worth the time and one we recommend.
-Brining keeps the turkey from drying out during cooking and ensures every slice is juicy and delicious.
+Brining your turkey is an extra step, but one we recommend.
+Brining keeps the turkey from drying out during cooking and ensures that every slice is juicy and delicious.
 When you brine, you simply soak the bird for 12 hours or more in a solution of salt and spices.
-A simple way to brine is to use a cooler filled with enough brining liquid to completely cover the turkey and lots of ice to keep the bird cold and at a safe temperature.
+A simple way to brine is to use a cooler filled with enough brining liquid to completely cover the turkey, along with enough ice to keep the bird safely chilled.

 Once brined, it’s time to season the bird, inside and out.
 Place some chopped aromatics—onions, garlic, even apple or lemon slices—inside the cavity.
 On the outside, a light coat of olive oil and some spices help ramp up flavor and get that coveted crispy, mahogany skin.
 Season the bird with a simple salt and pepper, some fresh or dried herbs (sage and thyme are excellent) or even a BBQ rub.
 Use salt sparingly if you have brined your turkey since most brines already contain salt.

 Set up a parallel fire and add water pan.

 Add smoke wood for flavor.

-Turkey lends itself nicely to smoke flavor.
+Turkey meat loves smoke flavor.
 Add about two cups of Kingsford® Wood Chips with Hickory or large wood chunks.
 Be sure to soak the chips for at least 30 minutes in water before spreading onto the coals.
-Milder fruitwoods like apple or cherry wood work nicely with turkey as well.
-Replenish the smoke wood as needed, but don’t overdo it.
-You don’t want to oversmoke your bird.
+Milder fruitwoods like apple or cherry wood also work well.
+Replenish the smoke wood as needed, but be careful not to oversmoke your bird.

 Now grill your turkey with the lid on at about 350ºF.
 Use the vents to regulate temperature.
 Open vents wide to increase temperature.
 Close the vents to decrease temperature.
 Monitor the temperature regularly, adding more coals or wood chips as needed.

 Check for doneness.

 A meat thermometer is essential for turkey.
-The turkey is done when the temperature reaches 165°F inside the thickest part of the breast or about 175°F at the thigh.
-In general, it will take roughly three hours to cook your turkey, depending on its size.
+It’s done when the temperature reaches 165°F inside the thickest part of the breast or about 175°F at the thigh.
+In general, it will take roughly three hours to cook your turkey, depending on size.

 Rest, carve and serve.